fbettag/println/README.md

 [println](http://println.io) is a blogging / publishing software written in [Scala](http://www.scala-lang.org) with the [Lift Web Framework](http://www.liftweb.net).
 It tries to fulfill the need for an un-obustrive approach of writing, publishing and managing ones blog posts with it's overlay-editor-window.

+It is heavily inspired by [Nesta CMS](http://nestacms.com/) a Ruby based CMS Software.

-The official website is currently being done with println itself, please be patient as it well well-done. :)
+The official website is currently being done with println itself, please be patient as it well well-done.
+There will also be a webcast soon.

 ## How to get started